 People argue that this is just a coincidence and that the actual event was against Jews whereas the in-universe event is about the “Clearly Not Jewish” Goblins trying to take back artefacts that were stolen from them on top of also wanting rights and representation… but then there’s also other instances of “coincidences” found in the game with references to blood libel as well as Jewish artefacts and instruments being used by Goblins. (read this and read this, too)

-Btw, blood libel is a false antisemitic conspiracy that has been perpetuated for centuries stating that Jews are kidnapping non-Jewish and Christan children to use them for rituals.
-In Hogwarts Legacy, the Goblins attempt to kidnap children for their rituals.
+Btw, Blood libel is a false antisemitic conspiracy that has been perpetuated for centuries stating that Jews are kidnapping non-Jewish and Christian children to use them for rituals.
+In Hogwarts Legacy, some of the Goblins attempt to kidnap children for their rituals.
 Weird coincidence, right?

 You can’t really separate the art from the artist here as the world itself is deeply problematic with many instances of fatphobia, lookism, antisemitism, slavery being excused, wizard supremacy and bigotry.